 - Each section of ARTS 130 and ARTS 140 has a different topic, but the overall learning outcomes and goals are the same for all topics in each course.

-To prepare to add ARTS 130 or ARTS 140 to your Winter course schedule, follow the steps below BEFORE November 30.
+To prepare to add ARTS 130 or ARTS 140 to your course schedule, follow the steps below BEFORE the Course Drop/Add period begins.

 Step 1: Review the list of Arts First topics and note your top choices

-- Review the Winter term Arts First topic descriptions for ARTS 130 or ARTS 140.
+- Review the upcoming term's Arts First topic descriptions for ARTS 130 or ARTS 140.

 - Make a list of topics you're interested in.
 Note the four-digit class number for each topic - you'll need that to enrol in Quest.